MELISSA BISBEE ORME

-In the last five years, she has participated in excess of 30 group and three solo shows in the Northeast.
+In the last five years, she has participated in 30 group and three solo shows in the Northeast.
 Her work can be found in private collections throughout the United States and England.

-Melissa also studied at the New York Botanical Garden in the 1990's where she earned a certificate in Landscape Design and started her own design firm.
-She has designed numerous gardens for private residences in the northeast.
-Her garden illustrations have appeared in House Beautiful and Better Homes & Gardens magazines.
-Her own garden was featured in Connecticut Cottages & Gardens magazine in June of 2007 and in the book Private Gardens of Connecticut by Jane Garmey ~ Photographs by John M. Hall, 2010.
+Melissa studied at the New York Botanical Garden in the 1990's where she earned a certificate in Landscape Design and started her own design firm.
+She has designed numerous gardens for private residences in the Northeast and her garden illustrations have appeared in House Beautiful and Better Homes & Gardens.
+Her own garden was featured in Connecticut Cottages & Gardens and Private Gardens of Connecticut by Jane Garmey.

 She refers to garden design as “designing and painting with plants – another medium for the painter.”

-” From my perspective, painting is a projection of the spirit and my inner visual language.
+Painting is a projection of the spirit and of my inner visual language.

 Although my work seems to reflect a spontaneous process, it is never free from the underlying elements of design.
 These elements are the essential tools which guide me in the creation and manipulation of a successful image.
 I use acrylic paint because of its infinite range of possibilities: it is quick-drying, it provides the immediacy I desire, as well as fluidity, opacity and transparency.

-This process of painting is ever changing and a constant challenge to me.
-It pushes me toward places of unknown and exciting territory.
-It is here that I discover new concepts and techniques, adding depth and meaning to my work.
-This is the essence of my journey and my passion."
+The process of painting is ever changing and a constant challenge to me.
+It pushes me toward unknown and exciting territory.
+It is here that I discover new concepts, techniques, and added depth and meaning.
+This is the essence of my journey and my passion.